XXX (Kendrick Lamar song): Composition

 The lyrics of "XXX" are about speaking truth to power.
 Some of its primary themes include violence, revenge, as well as the effect of those themes upon the political system in the United States of America.
 The first verse has Lamar talking about what he would do if anything happened to his family.
 The chorus then features Bono, the lead singer of Irish rock band U2, singing a prominent refrain in the latter half of the song.
-Lamar also references then-current U.S. President Donald Trump and former President Barack Obama in the lyric, "Donald Trump's in office; we lost Barack, and promised to never doubt him again".
+Lamar also references then U.S. President Donald Trump and former President Barack Obama in the lyric, "Donald Trump's in office; we lost Barack, and promised to never doubt him again".

 The song also features religious references in multiple lyrics, including "throw a steak off the ark to a pool full of sharks" to reference the common biblical story of Noah's Ark.
 As well, he states "K-Dot can you pray for me?" and "I know that you anointed, show me how to overcome" within one verse to showcase himself as one who acts in the Lord's favor.
 The song also features lines mentioning a character of "Johnny," much like his 2011 track "Little Johnny," about a boy who falls privy to gang culture.

 Critical reception

 "XXX" received widespread acclaim from music critics.
 Ian Servantes of Spin called the song "damn good."
 Steven Hyden of Uproxx said that U2's cameo was "very un-U2-like" but in a good way.
+Reggie Ugwu of Buzzfeed News examined "XXX" as a whole track, stating that the song is a "hard-hitting, shapeshifting elegy" in how it relays its messages.

 Journalist Alexis Rhiannon of Bustle states that there is a "whole lot to absorb" within the lyrics of the song.
-She cites how the use of Juxtaposition between U2's interludes and Lamar's own verses makes Lamar's statements in the song about "his loss of faith in the system" able to be understood.
+She cites how the use of juxtaposition between U2's interludes and Lamar's own verses makes Lamar's statements in the song about "his loss of faith in the system" able to be understood.
 Rhiannon also complimented Lamar's vocal performance in the song, stating "the fire in his voice points out how the American experience differs wildly from individual to individual."

 The Diamondback news source paid compliments to the track, commending its messaging and stating "he’s [Lamar] fed up with violence and gun politics, but in the same breath threatens to pick off those who challenge him."
 The Diamondback also spoke further on the theming of the song, stating that Lamar "wrestles with the meaning of perfection" within this track.

-Reggie Ugwu of Buzzfeed News examined "XXX" as a whole track, stating that the song is a "hard-hitting, shapeshifting elegy" in how it relays its messages.